baillielab/sequential-gwas/docs/src/gwas.md

 ## Workflow Parameters

+This is the list of all the pipeline's parameters, they can be set in the `run.config` file under the `params` section.

 - `GENOTYPES_PREFIX`: Prefix to plink `.bed` genotypes.
 - `BGEN_GENOTYPES_PREFIX` = Prefix to imputed `.bgen` genotypes.
 - `COVARIATES`: Path to covariate file (likely the output of [Combining Datasets](@ref))